 Type of Cargo Transported

 The first thing to ask is, what kind of cargo are you transporting?
 Are you taking bread or produce to the local grocery store?
-That’s one of the lowest priced shipments you can carry.
 Are you hauling new, expensive sports cars?
-Your coverage needs just went up significantly.
+Your coverage needs are going to vary depending on what you’re hauling.

 History doesn’t always determine the future.
 But it does give you something to work with.
 What kind of losses has the company experienced in the past?
 Did you find your insurance adequate?
 Did you end up paying out of pocket?